danvk/effective-typescript/README.md

 - **Chapter 8.
 Migrating to TypeScript**
   - [:memo: Item 58][Item 58]: Write Modern JavaScript
   - [:memo: Item 59][Item 59]: Use @ts-check and JSDoc to Experiment with TypeScript
-  - [:memo: Item 60][Item 60]: Use allowJs to Mix TypeScript and JavaScript
+  - :memo: Item 60: Use allowJs to Mix TypeScript and JavaScript
   - [:memo: Item 61][Item 61]: Convert Module by Module Up Your Dependency Graph
   - [:memo: Item 62][Item 62]: Don’t Consider Migration Complete Until You Enable noImplicitAny